brainspinner/cvasl/README.md

       You should be in no environment or the base environment now

+1.
+  Option A: Fastest option:
+  In a base-like environment with mamba installed, you can install all Python packages required, using `mamba` and the `environment.yml` file.

+  If you do not have mamba installed you can follow instructions (here)[https://anaconda.org/conda-forge/mamba]

+   * The command for Windows/Anaconda/Mamba users can be something like:

+     ```sh
+     mamba env create -f environment.yml
+     ```

-1. Option A: To work with the most current versions with the possibility for development:
+  Option B: To work with the most current versions with the possibility for development:
   Install all Python packages required, using `conda` and the `environment.yml` file.